Have a Spooky Halloween and Fall with Limited Waste

 Fabric

 This was the most fun part for me!
 I love choosing fabric.
-For this project, I chose to use medium and large scraps that I already had on hand instead of buying new fabric.
+For this project, I chose medium and large scraps I already had on hand instead of buying new fabric.
 Make sure you wash the fabric first so that you are starting with clean fabric.
-Then I measured and cut squares in various sizes with pinking shears.
+Then I measured and cut squares of various sizes with pinking shears.

 This slideshow requires JavaScript.